 What Should Be On It?

 A more thorough inspection of the property can look something like a home inspector’s checklist.
-The International Association of Certified Home Inspectors provides one that’s a little more involved, but does include the elements you should be looking at.
+For a free rental inspection template to get you started, click here.

 When and How Should You Do a Seasonal or Quarterly Inspection?